-Mynydd y Twr (Holyhead Mountain) and Ynys Lawd (South Stack) Walk
+Walk to Mynydd y Twr (Holyhead Mountain) and Ynys Lawd (South Stack)

 - Holyhead Mountain (220 metres)

-Mynydd y Twr (Holyhead Mountain) and Ynys Lawd (South Stack) Walk Details
+Walk to Mynydd y Twr (Holyhead Mountain) and Ynys Lawd (South Stack) Details

-A steady walk with some pretty rough and steep sections on the descent (if in doubt, return the same way).
+A steady walk up Mynydd y Twr, Holyhead Mountain that has some pretty rough and steep sections on the descent (if in doubt, return the same way).